Free Prescription Drug Helpline Numbers

 - They’ve hinted to you that they may be ready to stop using.

-Do not put pressure on yourself to make the “right” choice or worrying that calling is the “wrong” decision.
-Calling a prescriptions drug abuse helpline is a safe, responsible choice and may be the action that saves your life or that of someone you love.
+Do not put pressure on yourself to make the “right” choice or worry that calling is the “wrong” decision.
+Calling a prescription drug abuse helpline is a safe, responsible choice and may be the action that saves your life or that of someone you love.

-For information about treatment options and for help finding a place to go, you may call our helpline.
-Our treatment support specialists are available to talk to you any time of day and to assist you in taking the next step toward recovery.
+American Addiction Centers (AAC) is a leading U.S. rehab provider and has trusted facilities across the country.
+For information about treatment options and for help finding a place to go, you can contact our helpline.
+Our treatment support specialists are available to talk to you at any time of day and can assist you in taking the next step toward recovery.
+Please contact us free at .

 Other reputable numbers you can call for general information about prescription drug abuse and addiction, as well as treatment programs, include:

-- Partnership for Drug-Free Kids – 1-855-DRUGFREE.
-A resource for parents and loved ones with children or adolescents that struggle with addiction.
-This service is available during regular business hours with a “live chat” support on the weekends 5.
+- Partnership for Drug-Free Kids—1-855-DRUGFREE.
+A resource for parents and loved ones with children or adolescents who struggle with addiction.
+This service is available during regular business hours with a “live chat” support on the weekends.5